kaufm/AccelerateDevOps/docs/my-page.md

 ---
 layout: page
-title: "Get started"
+title: "My page"
-permalink: /get-started/
+permalink: /my-page/
 ---

 This is just a test